Skip to main content

 info

-The above authorization model indicates that a user is related as a viewer if they are in all of:
+The above authorization model indicates that a user is related as a viewer if they are in all of the following:

 anne is not a viewer for document:new-roadmap if either of the following is true: